 Information regarding University campuses and facilities is available on Lynn.edu, as well as in the Academic Catalog and Student Handbook.
 The Office of Compliance houses the ADA Coordinator who works with appropriate campus offices to provide support services to individuals with documented disabilities.

-See http://www.lynn.edu/academics/institute/about/americans-with-disabilities-act-ada-accommodations, as well as the Academic Catalog and Lynn University Policy Manuals for additional information regarding the ADA Accommodations and facilities and services for students with disabilities.
+For more information, see ADA accommodations as well as the Academic Catalog and Lynn University Policy Manuals for the additional information regarding the ADA Accommodations and facilities and services for students with disabilities.

 Instructional personnel and their academic credentials is available in the Academic Catalog.

-Lynn University annually calculates information relating to the diversity of its students, including the percentage of enrolled, full-time students in the following categories: male, female, self-identified members of a major racial or ethnic group, and federal Pell Grant recipients. http://www.lynn.edu/about-lynn/office-of-the-president/institutional-research/public-reports.
+Lynn University annually calculates information relating to the diversity of its students, including the percentage of enrolled, full-time students in the following categories: male, female, self-identified members of a major racial or ethnic group, and federal Pell Grant recipients.
+See the reports.

 Privacy of Student Records - FERPA